 Blame it on the audience

-A challenge that is accepted by the young ladies man Sir Gawain, King Arthur's nephew.
+A challenge that is accepted by the young lady's man, Sir Gawain, King Arthur's nephew.
 Who, lacking in any heroic deeds to speak of, seems himself obliged to depart on a mission whose finale is already established - the chopping of one's head!
 Now I'd like to not say anything more about the script.
 I will leave it to you to deconstruct the message for yourself.
 Because this too is an endangered art, in a cinematographical way of speaking, at least.

 And I see a couple of problems here.
 First, we do not want to do this.
 We only desire rapid gratification entertainment.
 And secondly, we also chastise any new types of presenting a story.
-In the case of The Green Knight, it's quite simple and done many times before - the young knight who goes on a quest of self-discovery, for courage and honor.
+In the case of The Green Knight, it's quite simple and has been done many times before - the young knight who goes on a quest of self-discovery, for courage and honor.
 The main theme here is the hero's journey.

 The typical monomyth